S3-working-group/s3-practical-guide/content/src/organizing-work/backlog.md

 {{define:backlog}}

-Consider making backlogs visible, not only to other members of a group, but also to the wider organization.
+Consider making backlogs visible, not only to other members of a team, but also to the wider organization.

 Types of backlog include: